Preface

 How This Book Is Organized

-The book contains twenty chapters organized into five parts.
-Parts I through IV follow a deliberate progression.
+The book contains twenty chapters organized into five parts that follow a deliberate progression.
 Part I (Chapters 1 through 3) builds the conceptual foundation without introducing any tools.
-Parts II, III, and IV each teach one tool in depth: Excel in Chapters 4 through 8, SQL in Chapters 9 through 12, and Power BI in Chapters 13 through 16.
+Parts II, III, and IV each teach one tool in depth, with Excel covered in Chapters 4 through 8, SQL in Chapters 9 through 12, and Power BI in Chapters 13 through 16.
 Part V (Chapters 17 through 20) integrates all three tools in applied projects that span financial reporting, cost accounting, forensic analytics, and emerging technologies.
 A comprehensive case closes each part, requiring students to combine material from all chapters in that part into a multi-component deliverable.

 Six appendices provide reference material including a software installation guide, complete dataset documentation with Entity-Relationship diagrams, and quick reference guides for Excel functions, SQL syntax, and DAX functions.
 Appendix F maps every exercise in the book to the relevant competency areas in the AICPA, IMA, and IFAC frameworks, supporting instructors who need to align their course with accreditation requirements.